 One of the fasted growing specialties within hospice and palliative medicine is emergency medicine.
 Nevertheless, many new or recent graduates from EM programs feel hesitant to commit to a fellowship in HPM because of the fear of losing their newly acquired EM skillset.
 The University of Utah offers a unique opportunity for those trained in emergency medicine to both participate in our HPM fellowship while simultaneously solidifying their emergency medicine skills by working as an attending in one of our busy emergency departments.
 The EM-track HPM fellow will work one EM shift each week in the University of Utah South Jordan Emergency Department.
 Here they will care for a wide variety of patients independently as the only attending physician in this stand-alone ED giving them the opportunity to hone their EM skills.

 Our fellowship has a one day per week, yearlong, longitudinal hospice rotation.
 We believe the uniqueness and strengths of our hospice-teaching program are centered on the commitment to longitudinal exposure, our experienced faculty with 1:1 teaching, and the balance between for-profit, not-for-profit, urban, and rural hospice experiences.
 Pediatric patients are included in the hospice experience.
 Fellows will receive training and preparation to take the Hospice Medical Director Certification exam.

-Finally, the fellow will have a three to four week elective with options of furthering interests in research, publication, integrative medicine, radiation oncology, etc.
+Finally, the fellow will have elective time with options of furthering in integrative medicine, radiation oncology, research, publication, rural health with the Indian Health Services, etc.